michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0096.md

 - v: corrupt morally or by intemperance or sensuality
 - v: cause the downfall of; of rulers
 ### Family
-subvert: subversion, subversive, subverted, subverter, subverting, subverts+;subversion: countersubversion, subversions;subversive: subversively, subversiveness, subversives;subverter: subverters
+- subvert: subversion, subversive, subverted, subverter, subverting, subverts+
+- subversion: countersubversion, subversions
+- subversive: subversively, subversiveness, subversives
+- subverter: subverters
 ### Examples
 - Mr Younger also warned that "hybrid warfare", which included cyber-attacks and subverting democracy, was becoming an "increasingly dangerous phenomenon".
 - For any American leader, an attempt to subvert U.S. democracy ought to be unforgivable — even if he is the intended beneficiary.